-In 1892 after a spirited competition among piedmont cities, Trinity opened in Durham, largely because of the generosity of Washington Duke and Julian S. Carr, influential and respected Methodists grown prosperous in the tobacco industry.
-John C. Kilgo, a dynamic administrator and spellbinding Methodist preacher, later to be elected Bishop, became president in 1894 and he greatly increased the interest of the Duke family in Trinity.
+In 1892, after a spirited competition among piedmont cities, Trinity opened in Durham, largely because of the generosity of Washington Duke and Julian S. Carr, influential and respected Methodists grown prosperous in the tobacco industry.
+John C. Kilgo, a dynamic administrator and spellbinding Methodist preacher, later to be elected a bishop, became president in 1894 and greatly increased the interest of the Duke family in Trinity.
 Washington Duke offered three gifts of $100,000 each for endowment, one of which was contingent upon the college admitting women "on equal footing with men."
 The college quickly accepted, having had women graduates in Randolph County in 1878 and women as day students in Durham.
-Benjamin N. Duke, Washington Duke's son, Durham resident, and longtime trustee, became the principal liaison between the college and the family.
+Benjamin N. Duke — Washington Duke's son, Durham resident, and longtime trustee — became the principal liaison between the college and the family.

-Plans for a university organized around Trinity College dated from Crowell's presidency but it fell to William P. Few, president from 1910 to 1940, to bring the plans to fruition.
-With Ben Duke's blessing, Few began to share his dreams with James B. Duke, Ben's younger brother and by far the richest member of the family.
-In December 1924, James B. Duke formalized the family's historic pattern of philanthropy with the establishment of The Duke Endowment, a forty million dollar trust fund, the annual income of which was to be distributed in the Carolinas among hospitals, orphanages, the Methodist Church, three colleges, and a university built around Trinity College.
-To accomplish this last task in Durham nineteen million dollars was made available for the rebuilding of the old and for the creation of a new campus.
+Plans for a university organized around Trinity College dated from Crowell's presidency, but it fell to William P. Few, president from 1910 to 1940, to bring the plans to fruition.
+With Benjamin Duke's blessing, Few began to share his dreams with James B. Duke, Benjamin's younger brother and the richest member of the Duke family by far.
+In December 1924, James B. Duke formalized the family's historic pattern of philanthropy with the establishment of The Duke Endowment, a $40-million trust fund, the annual income of which was to be distributed in the Carolinas among hospitals, orphanages, the Methodist Church, three colleges and a university built around Trinity College.
+To accomplish this last task in Durham, $19 million was made available for the rebuilding of the old campus and for the creation of a new campus.
 Recognizing the unprecedented opportunity to forge a new identity, President Few urged that the school be called Duke University since the name Trinity College was not unique.
 James B. Duke agreed on condition that it be a memorial to his father and family.

-Few, therefore, oversaw the metamorphosis of a small college into a complex university as the School of Religion and Graduate School opened in 1926, the Medical School and hospital in 1930, the School of Nursing in 1931, and the School of Forestry in 1938.
-In 1930 the original Durham site became the coordinate Woman's College which was merged back into Trinity as the liberal arts college for both men and women in 1972.
+Few, therefore, oversaw the metamorphosis of a small college into a complex university as the School of Religion and Graduate School opened in 1926, the Medical School and hospital in 1930, the School of Nursing in 1931 and the School of Forestry in 1938.
+In 1930, the original Durham site became the coordinate Woman's College, which was merged back into Trinity as the liberal arts college for both men and women in 1972.
 The new West, or Gothic, campus about a mile distant became home to Trinity College for men, along with the hospital and the graduate and professional schools.
-The Law School, founded in 1904, was reorganized in 1930 and engineering, which had been taught since 1903, became a separate school in 1939.
+The Law School, founded in 1904, was reorganized in 1930.
+Engineering, which had been taught since 1903, became a separate school in 1939.
 This was a greater transformation in a shorter period of time than had ever occurred in the history of higher education in the South.
-In 1938 Duke University became the thirty-fourth member of the prestigious Association of American Universities.
+In 1938, Duke University became the thirty-fourth member of the prestigious Association of American Universities.
 The last of James B. Duke's stated desires for the university was fulfilled when the School of Business Administration, now the Fuqua School of Business, opened in 1969.

 As noted by the trustees in 1924, the institution had had three names and two locations but "it changes again to meet changing conditions."
-Today under the leadership of Richard H. Brodhead, ninth president of the university and fourteenth of the institution, Duke University enrolls approximately 6,300 undergraduate and 4,500 graduate students representing almost every state and about 75 foreign countries.
-The curriculum has expanded to include studies in biomedical engineering, public policy, microelectronics, and black church affairs.
+Today, under the leadership of Richard H. Brodhead, ninth president of the university and fourteenth of the institution, Duke University enrolls approximately 6,500 undergraduate and 8,000 graduate students representing almost every state and many foreign countries.
+The curriculum has expanded to include studies in biomedical engineering, public policy, microelectronics and black church affairs.
 While guided since 1859 by the motto Eruditio et Religio, or "Knowledge and Religion," Duke University continues to change to meet changing conditions.